Mundaring & Hills HISTORICAL

-The Shire of Mundaring’s logo incorporates the wall across the Helena River, an indication of the significance of the decision to build a dam on it to supply water to the goldfields.
-Two encampments sprung up as a result – one at the junction of the rail spur line to the dam site and the Eastern Railway that would become the townsite of Mundaring, the second at the site itself.
+The logo for the Shire of Mundaring incorporates the wall across the Helena River, an indication of the significance of the decision to build a dam there to supply water to the goldfields.
+Two encampments sprung up as a result—one at the junction of the rail spur line to the dam site and the Eastern Railway that would become the townsite of Mundaring, and the second at the dam site itself.

-The reasons for the choice of this particular site for the storage reservoir, for water destined for the arid goldfields nearly 600 km away, were summarized by Thomas Hodgson:
+The reason for choosing this particular site for the storage reservoir for water destined for the arid goldfields nearly 600 km away, were summarised by Thomas Hodgson: